setopsco/docs/content/latest/user/configuration/apps/resources.md

 ### Scale

-The Scale value determines how many instances of the App are to be running simultaneously.
+The Scale value determines how many Tasks (containers) of the App are to be running simultaneously.
 The default value for Scale is 1.
 You can specify an integer value between 0 and 16.
 A Scale value of 0 means you do not want SetOps to run any container for this App.
 This may be useful to stop workers during deployments, for example.

 In order to configure the Scale for an App, execute `resource:set scale VALUE`.